cloudposse/atmos/README.md

 The [example](example) folder contains a complete solution that shows how to:

-  - Structure the terraform and helmfile components
+  - Structure the Terraform and helmfile components
   - Configure the CLI top-level module [main.variant](example/cli/main.variant)
-  - Add [configurations](example/config) (variables) for the terraform and helmfile components (to provision them to different environments and stages)
+  - Add [stack configurations](example/stacks) for the Terraform and helmfile components (to provision them to different environments and stages)
   - Create a [Dockerfile](example/Dockerfile) with commands to build and include the CLI into the container
   - Combine many CLI commands into workflows and run the workflows to provision resources